FoxLisk/alttp-notes/glitches/transition_corruption/statue_drag.md

 1. Face left, place a bomb, slash twice for timing, face down, grab the statue, and pull up again
     * When _this_ bomb hits you, it should snap you to Y-900
     * This is likely to require some minor corrections to your timing to account for exactly how far down you walked.
 This takes practice.
-1. Walk down. if the camera is broken, you've succeeded.
+1. Walk down.
+If the camera is broken, you've succeeded.
 If not, mirror and retry.
+    * If you don't have the mirror I think you just have to S&Q and come back later.
 1. Walk into the big door, face up, drag the statue down. once the pots are fully on screen you can let go of the statue and just walk down.
    * at this point, you're in some weird state but collision is PoD-2, with the centerpiece and the bomb pots.
 1. What you wanna do from here is pick up the right pot, walk into the right enclosure, grab the heart from the bottom-right pot, then walk up and hit the switch.